MISSION STATEMENT

 VALUES & PRINCIPLES

-Awareness, activism, empowerment, healing, unification and creativity.
-People find value through self-expression and expressive arts.
-The invisible and unspoken can be communicated through various forms of self-expression.
-In reponse, a link is created between the observer and the artist.
-Our unification and understanding helps to connect individuals with mental health disorders to peers and the overall community.
+Awareness, activism, empowerment, healing, unification, and creativity are essential elements that resonate within our society.
+People consistently find significant value in their journeys through self-expression and the transformative power of expressive arts.
+The invisible and often unspoken emotions and experiences can effectively be communicated through a variety of unique forms of self-expression.
+In this intricate process, a meaningful link is created between the observer and the artist, fostering a deeper understanding.
+Our collective unification and enhanced understanding aid in connecting individuals living with mental health disorders to their peers as well as to the broader community, cultivating a supportive network.

 ORIGIN OF THE PROJECT